kali/kali.github.io/_posts/2016-02-15-Embrace-the-glow-cloud.md

 could find was around 10 workers, so a small third of the number of cpus...

 Well that's the thing.
 We are in uncharted territory.
-From my understanding, Frank at-scale experiments with timely are mostly revolving about in-memory graph processing, so our spark-like load might be one of the first to go there (or to report it).
+From my understanding, Frank's at-scale experiments with timely are mostly revolving about in-memory graph processing, so our spark-like load might be one of the first to go there (or to report it).
 Here be baboons!